edwinbosire/SplashScreen/README.md

 #CoreAnimation SplashScreen

 I've always been intrigued by Twitter's splash screen.
 I also wanted to prototype something quickly using Playground.
-I reckon this is the best time to do all this.
+I reckon this is the best time to do both.

 ![gif of animation](https://github.com/edwinbosire/SplashScreen/blob/master/Resources/animation.gif)